krissielski/NetworkedRelayController/README.md

 - GPIO operations are mocked for safe testing
 - Minimum 80% code coverage target

+## GUI Features
+- Visual status indicators for each relay (green = ON, red = OFF)
+- Global controls for all relays (All ON/OFF)
+- Individual toggle buttons for each relay
+- Real-time status updates
+- Connection status monitoring
+- Error handling and user feedback

 ## Extending
 - Add new endpoints in `api_server.py`
 - Add new config options in `settings.yaml` and `config_manager.py`
+- Extend GUI features in `app/relay_gui.py`

 ## License
 MIT